NareshPratista28/task_management_app/README.md

-# Todyapp - Task Management App 📝
+# TuduApp - Task Management App 📝

 A modern and intuitive task management application built with Flutter.
 Organize your daily tasks efficiently with a beautiful, user-friendly interface.